odk-x/docs/odkx-src/build-app.rst

     <script defer src="../../../../system/js/odkData.js"></script>
     <script defer src="../../../../system/tables/js/odkTables.js"></script>

-In the first line you are making the :program:`Bootstrap` styles available to your code. :program:`Bootstrap` is a free and open-source CSS framework directed at responsive web development.
-In the next three lines you are adding the *odkCommon*, *odkTables*, and *odkData* objects if they are not already provided by the browser environment.
+In the first line, you are making the :program:`Bootstrap` styles available to your code. :program:`Bootstrap` is a free and open-source CSS framework directed at responsive web development.
+In the next three lines, you are adding the *odkCommon*, *odkTables*, and *odkData* objects if they are not already provided by the browser environment.
 When running on the device, the ODK-X Tables APK will provide these, and the contents of these files will be ignored.
 When running in Application Designer on your computer, these files provide the approximate functionality of the APK, allowing you to create and debug your scripts.
 However, at the moment, these implementations make use of RequireJS, which the ODK-X Tables HTML files do not use (RequireJS is extensively used by ODK-X Survey).
 This causes these to break in Application Designer **Previews**.

 More detail is provided in :doc:`tables-web-pages`.